19th Century Architectural Photography Collection

 Digitizing the 19th Century Architectural Photography Collection renews its original purpose as a teaching collection.
 The project provides the first opportunity for full collaboration between the staff in Visual Resources and the Art & Architecture Library and coincides with their August 2006 move into a shared workspace in the Kranzberg Art & Architecture Library.
 Further collaboration with the University Archivist and Digital Library Services staff ensures that copyright, preservation, and access considerations are addressed and resolved.

-The breadth of the Sturgis Collection offers immediate opportunities for interested faculty to identify areas most relevant to their teaching, which, in turn, will help determine future digitization projects.
+The breadth of the Sturgis Collection offers immediate opportunities for interested faculty to identify areas most relevant to their teaching, which will, in turn, help determine future digitization projects.

 The photographs from Sturgis’ nineteen travel albums (totaling 1,037 images) have been digitized and cataloged, along with 56 photographs from the West Campus Library.